Tariffs and Rules

 (b) contain the legal name and address of the parties and any affiliates; and contain the names, title and addresses of the representatives of the parties agreeing to the NRA;

-(c) be agreed to by both NRA shipper and NVOCC, prior to the date on which the cargo is received by the common carrier or its agent (including originating carriers in the case of through transportation);
+(c) be agreed to by both NRA shipper and Carrier, prior to the date on which the cargo is received by the Carrier or its agent (including originating carriers in the case of through transportation);

 2. Carrier will assign each NRA a unique NRA number.
 Every bill of lading which is issued by Carrier to which an NRA does apply, shall state on the front thereof: "This bill of lading shall be rated in accordance with NRA No. _____ entered into between Shipper and Carrier."